Xilinx/Xilinx_Kria_KV260_Workshop/README.md

  - [Mac](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Mac%20set-up.md)

 ## Part 2: Exploring the Different AAs
 In this part, you will see the various Accelerated Applications available on the SOM board.
-We will explore smart camera, AI box, and Defect Detection.
+We will explore smart camera, AI box, and Defect Detection (coming soon).

 [Go to Part 2](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%202:%20Exploring%20the%20Different%20AAs.md)